babelsociety/website/content/manifest/index.md

 Both the courses achieved and the level in a given profession will be used in the Virtual Forum in order to advise on what projects to review.

+It is important to understand that job levels aren't a form of hierarchy of power, but rather a hierarchy of trust.
+People at a higher level are deemed by society to be more trustworthy and have demonstrated their skills on that particular role, that's why they are honored by entrusting greater responsibilities upon them.
+However, they will have little to no power over people at lower job levels.
+They can lead others and define complex solution to complex problems, but they can't impose their will over others.
+Babel Society desires that all workers, whatever the level, must always use their critical thinking and never blindly follow orders.
+Inspecting other people solutions will help better understand them, perhaps even improve some solutions and for sure make us more skilled.
+Babel Society encourages inquiries and deep understanding, "it is how it is" should never be considered as an acceptable answer.

 ## Means of the trade